shlublu/awsmate/docs/source/example_application.rst

         * Go to the S3 service page
         * Open the page of the S3 bucket ``awsmate-drop-files-here-<your AWS account number>``
         * Upload a file into this bucket
-        * Go to the Cloudwatch service page
+        * Go to the Cloudwatch service page of the AWS Console
         * Follow the "Logs/Log group" link of the left navigation panel
         * Search for the ``/aws/lambda/awsmate_s3_notification`` log group and open it
         * Open the most recent log stream
-        * This show a log that contains the result of all methods of ``awsmate.s3.LambdaNotificationEvent`` plus the raw event received from the AWS S3 service.
+        * This show a log that contains the result of all methods of :class:`awsmate.s3.LambdaNotificationEvent` plus the raw event received from the AWS S3 service.
     * This demonstrates
-        * the use of all methods of ``awsmate.s3.LambdaNotificationEvent``
+        * the use of all methods of :class:`awsmate.s3.LambdaNotificationEvent`
     * Tip: try to delete a file from the S3 bucket and see the corresponding log, try to drop or delete several files in a single action